inveniosoftware/training/08-data-models-from-scratch/README.md

 + },
 ```

-During the first step we registered our **loader** in the configuration of our new `authors` endpoint.
+During the first step, we registered our **loader** in the configuration of our new `authors` endpoint.
 Now every time we try to create a new author the loader is going to transform the incoming data to match the internal representation of an author document in our system.

-In the upcoming steps we created and registered our serializers.
-We splitted them in two categories: **Record serializers** and **Search serializers**.
-The first are used to **serialize** the internal representation of one specific record(e.g author) while the latter are transforming each record result of a search.
+In the upcoming steps, we created and registered our serializers.
+We split them into two categories: **Record serializers** and **Search serializers**.
+The first is used to **serialize** the internal representation of one specific record (e.g author) while the latter is transforming each record result of a search.
 They are capable of doing that by using again a `Marshmallow` schema which we will explain in detail in the next section.

 ## Step 5: Data validation: Marshmallow